 He refused gifts.

 Somebody came to Elisha for help.
 His name was Naaman.
 And after he followed Elisha’s good instructions, he wanted to say thank you.
 Oh, how we love gifts.
 Do you love gifts?
 We love gifts.
 It’s beautiful to receive gifts, small, large, whatever.
 But Elisha said, “He is an unbeliever.
 You never know with unbelievers.
 Maybe he is 99% thankful, but maybe there is 1% feeling that he’d better pay a little bit for it.
 We want this man saved; we want this man to become a Christian.
 I want to show to him you don’t need to pay anything to God.
 I want to show to him that God is love.
-I want to show to him that God wants to give abundantly over and above of what we even think and imagine.
+I want to show to him that God wants to give abundantly over and above of what we even think and _______________.
 I just want him to be impressed with my God.
 I want him to know that to me it’s not important whether I have one suit or three suits, or no money whatever.
 I have so many angels, I can just click my fingers and say, ‘God, better send me a couple more angels!’
 God will take care of me.
 If I need a new suit tomorrow, God will deliver it to my door.”
 Elisha simply didn’t think about himself.
 To him it was simply a transaction between a heathen and a Holy God.
 Elisha was nothing.
 In his mind “Elisha” didn’t even exist.

 Naaman came and knocked at the door.
 “I’m sick” “What shall I do about it?
 I can smell that you’ve been smoking.
 I can smell that you’ve been drinking.
 I can smell that you’ve been travelling a long way.
 Just go take a bath and everything will be okay.”
 That was the end of that, anything else?
-If that guy will be obedient, God will bless him and that will be it.
+If that guy will be ______________, God will bless him and that will be it.
 That man was obedient, but that man also did come back, that man wanted to pay God.
 When He couldn’t pay God he said, “I want to be like you are, I want to be a Christian.
 Can I take some dirt home so I can have a Holy place?
 Soil from the Holy Land so I can take my shoes off and I can have a place Holy to God.
 And please do forgive me when I have to go with the king to this heathen temple.”
 Elisha had no problems with Financial Freedom.
 He was the humble financial hero prophet.
 He was not going to take a bunch of stuff from unbelievers that would ruin his reputation and diminish his God in their eyes.
 Elisha probably thought, “God has never been late yet.
 If I need a new shirt He will bring me one tomorrow.”
 Often God’s Financial Freedom time is not the same as our greedy time.
 Gehezai missed it.
 Do you know just how to discern the Financial Freedom times for God’s provision in your life?
 What did you say your name was?
 Gehezai … or …Elisha?

 VI.
 Nehemiah